Basset-Hound-OSINT/osint-resources/references/references_01/Astrosp.md

 - [Planespotters.net](https://www.planespotters.net/) - Aviation Photos, Airline Fleets and more
 - [Skyscanner](https://www.skyscanner.com/) - Millions of cheap flights, hotels & cars.
 One simple search.
 - [RadarBox](https://www.radarbox.com/) - RadarBox is a flight tracking company that displays aircraft & flight information in real-time on a map.
 RadarBox offers flight data such as latitude and longitude positions, origins and destinations, flight numbers, aircraft types, altitudes, headings and speeds
-- [FlightAirMap](https://www.flightairmap.com/) - Real or virtual flights are displayed in real-time on a 2D or 3D map.
-Airports are also available on map.
-Statistics for pilots and/or owners are generated.
 <br>

 [⇧ Top](#index)